Woodland Plantation (West Pointe a la Hache, Louisiana)

 Woodland Plantation, in West Pointe à la Hache, Louisiana, is a historic building and a former plantation house.
 It is located at 21997 Louisiana Highway 23 in West Pointe à la Hache, in Plaquemines Parish, Louisiana.
-This plantation was once worked by enslaved people.
+This sugar plantation was once worked by enslaved people.
 It has been listed on the National Register of Historic Places since June 18, 1998.

+The St. Patrick's Catholic Church was moved to the grounds of the Plantation in 1998 in order to preserve it.
+The church is also listed on the National Register of Historic Places.

 Woodland Plantation is depicted in A Home on the Mississippi, an 1871 lithograph; which later was licensed for use on the label of Southern Comfort after Prohibition ended.
 Privately owned, the location has most recently operated as a bed and breakfast.

 In popular culture

 Since the 1930s, the image on the label of Southern Comfort has been a rendering by Alfred Waud of Currier & Ives' A Home on the Mississippi, depicting Woodland Plantation.
 In 2010, Southern Comfort was rebranded and the company dropped the plantation image from the label.

 Celebrity guests have included Jason Statham, Rosie Huntington-Whiteley, and Snoop Dogg.